SerMitD4B/de-catman_proj/readme.md

-# Data Analysis for Improving Category Management in Retail and E-Commerce
+# Learn Project: BI System in Category Management

 ## Introduction
 ### Project Goal
-The goal is to define and analyze key performance indicators (KPIs) for managing product categories in retail and e-commerce using data analysis methods.
+The aim of this learning project, which focuses on building a BI system for category management, is to develop the skills and knowledge required for data modelling, collection, cleansing, transformation and analysis techniques.

 ### Context
-Category management plays a crucial role in retail and e-commerce by optimizing the product assortment and managing inventory.
+Category management plays a crucial role by optimizing the product assortment and managing inventory.
 Data analysis allows for making informed decisions based on real metrics and optimizing both in-store and online sales.

 ## Methods and Tools
 ### Technologies